Note

 Preserving the configuration

-With Docker installation, every new version of the software comes with its own copy of psh.exe.config that contains the default configuration parameters.
+With Docker installation, every new version of the software comes with its own copy of psh.exe.config which contains the default configuration parameters.
 Please note that the new file overwrites the previous one.
 To preserve your changes please use one of two methods.

 1. Compare the new psh.exe.config to the backup copy (not recommended)